gem/global_exposure_model/README.md

 > The v2023.1.1 release for the GEM's global exposure model is available! 🥳 🚀

 This repository hosts the exposure information for the world.
-It includes figures, summaries and data for each country, for the region (see [Region and country list](#-region-and-country-list)), and for the world.
+It includes figures, summaries and data for each country or territory, for the region (see [Region, country and territory list](#-region-country-and-territory-list)), and for the world.

 <img src="./World/World_Exposure.gif" alt="Exposure summary" width="600" >